Quarryville in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Amtrak.

 Location.
 39° 55.291′ N, 76° 3.918′ W. Marker is in Quarryville, Pennsylvania, in Lancaster County.
 Marker is on Georgetown Road (Pennsylvania Route 896) north of Heyberger Road, on the left when traveling north.
 Touch for map.
-Marker is located within the trailhead kiosk at the parking lot for access to the Enola Low Grade Trail, on the west side of Georgetown Road.
-The trailhead parking lot is on the south side of a large hardware store complex.
-Marker is at or near this postal address: 1342 Georgetown Road, Pequea PA 17565, United States of America.
+Marker is located within the trailhead kiosk at Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 A Job on the A & S (approx. 2˝ miles away); The Christiana Riot (approx. 3 miles away); Christiana Riot Monument (approx. 4.4 miles away); William C. Sproul (approx. 4.8 miles away); The Gap Clock Tower (approx. 5.1 miles away); Atglen Borough Hall (approx. 5.2 miles away); Atglen (approx. 5.2 miles away); Great Minquas Path (approx. 5.4 miles away).

 More about this marker.
 This is a large, "billboard-style" marker, mounted on the south-facing side of the trailhead kiosk for the Enola Low Grade Rail Trail.

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Atglen & Susquehanna Low Grade

 Categories. • Industry & Commerce • Railroads & Streetcars •